 There is no formally accepted answer to this question, so I'll give my opinion.
-For those just starting out, I would begin with only 1 HIIT workout per week.
+For those just beginning an exercise program, I would begin with only 1 HIIT workout per week.
 I would not do more than 2-3 sets (2-3 work periods and 2-3 recovery periods) in that first week.

 Each week, as the person felt comfortable, slowly increase the number of sets performed until arriving at the desired amount (for most people, no more than 10 sets at most are needed).
 Again, I'd keep this to 1x per week.
 When the desired number of sets has been attained, then try to do 2 interval training workouts per week, not back to back but spread out during the week.

 For most people, 2-3 HIIT workouts per week should be enough to provoke health benefits.
 Even in most highly fit people, I would not do more than 4 per week.

 Rest is essential between HIIT workouts.
 When just starting out, I would wait at least 48-72 hours before doing it again.
 As fitness improves, this can be shortened to 24-48 hours.

 Everybody likes to talk about the benefits of interval training.
 Few like to discuss who it may not be right for.
 There is no doubt that interval training has proven beneficial for several health issues such as diabetes.
 Because HIIT programs usually involve moving faster or more intensely than normal, caution should be exercised in the following conditions.
 This list is not complete:

 |Atrial fibrillation||Recent heart attack||Recent stroke / history of aneurysms|

 |Peripheral artery disease||Chest pains at rest/during exercise||Arthritis / joint problems|

 I am painting with a very broad brush here.
 While I'm sure there are those who will take exception to some of the conditions I listed, my desire is to give people something to think about.
 I'm not trying to sell you an exercise gizmo.
 I want you to be safe.